kubernetes/community/contributors/design-proposals/autoscaling/vertical-pod-autoscaler.md

 the limit to infinity.
 It is not yet clear whether there is a use-case for VPA setting the limit.

-The request is calculated based on analysis of the current and revious runs of the container and other containers with similar properties (name, image, command, args).
+The request is calculated based on analysis of the current and previous runs of the container and other containers with similar properties (name, image, command, args).
 The recommendation model (MVP) assumes that the memory and CPU consumption are